Kinematics of H I and O VI Absorbers: Insights into the Turbulence Driver of the Multiphase Circumgalactic Medium: Summary and Discussion

-Under the assumption of a constant total column density and a Kolmogorov-like turbulent velocity field, we find that \ion{H}{1} absorbers trace gas with densities spanning more than three orders of magnitude, from $n_{\rm H}\approx 0.01\,\cmjjj$ to $n_{\rm H}\lesssim 10^{-5}\,\cmjjj$ (see Figure \ref{fig:h1_Nb}).
-In contrast, under a constant density scenario, the observed $N_{\rm OVI}$ directly corresponds to a total absorption path length for a fixed metallicity ($Z_{\rm O}$) and ionization state ($f_{\rm O^{5+}}$), following $l = N_{\rm OVI}/n_{\rm OVI}\equiv N_{\rm OVI}/[n_{\rm H}\,Z_{\rm O}\,f_{\rm O^{5+}}]$.
-This framework enables an objective determination of the best-fit slope $\alpha$ for the observed \ $b_{\rm OVI}$ vs.\ $N_{\rm OVI}$ relation (Equation \ref{eqn:linear}), which maps directly to the slope of the underlying velocity-size relation for the \ion{O}{6}-bearing components.
+Nevertheless, this framework enables an objective determination of the best-fit slope $\alpha$ for the observed \ $b_{\rm OVI}$ vs.\ $N_{\rm OVI}$ relation (Equation \ref{eqn:linear}), which maps directly to the slope of the underlying velocity-size relation for the \ion{O}{6}-bearing components.
 Indeed, a likelihood analysis that accounts for measurement uncertainties in both axes and includes an intrinsic scatter term yields a best-fit slope consistent with the Kolmogorov expectation (see Figure \ref{fig:o6_Nb}A).
 The intrinsic scatter likely reflects variations in ionization state and metallicity, corresponding to a range of O$^{5+}$ densities from $n_{\rm OVI}\approx 5\times 10^{-10}\,\cmjjj$ to $n_{\rm OVI}\approx 5\times 10^{-8}\,\cmjjj$ (see Figure \ref{fig:o6_Nb}B).